calderatta/ca-exon-capture/Installation_Guide.md

 # Installation Guide for Exon Capture Data Processing

-##### Tornabene Lab of Systematics and Biodiversity
+Author:

-Author: Calder Atta
+   Calder Atta
    University of Washington
-        School of Aquatic and Fisheriese Science
+   School of Aquatic and Fisheries Science
    calderatta@gmail.com

 Created: February 12, 2020

-Last modified: ~
+Last modified: July 17, 2020

-This document is meant to have all instructions for software relating to the exon-capture piptline from scratch.
+This document contains instructions for software relating to the exon-capture piptline from scratch.
 If there are any errors running any of the scripts or other programs, solutions may be included here.
 Update as needed.

 ##### IMPORTANT: Most of these installations are much easier on a Mac than on Windows